data-to-insight/centre-of-excellence/docs/index.md

 # <span style="color:dodgerblue">Imagining a Centre of Excellence for Children’s Services Data and Digital Professionals</span>

+---
+title:The D2I Consortium: Imagining a Centre of Excellence
+description: Data to Insight, Coram, the LGA, Social Finance and ICT Revolutions
+image: assets/img/Picture2.png   # d2i logo for socials
+---

 ### The D2I Consortium
 <!--- self-contained logo block (css only applies here) -->
 <style>